AleksanderGondek/GUT_Mobile-Applications/README.md

 Next Steps:
 ===
-1. Testing out Mobile App after-offline sync feature
-2. Coming up with creative way of API versioning in respect to /tables/ endpoint in Mobile App
+1. Coming up with creative way of API versioning in respect to /tables/ endpoint in Mobile App